gingerbeardman/dot-css-js/README.md

 # dot-css-js
-A collection of CSS and JS snippers that modify the style and functionality of certain websites.
+A collection of CSS and JS code snippets that modify the style and functionality of specific websites.

 These can be used with the following browser extensions: